garrandall/popular-music-data/tracks/she-loves-you-the-beatles.md

 She says she loves you
 And you know that can't be bad
 Yes, she loves you
-And you know you should be glad, ooh
+And you know you should be glad, oh

 She loves you, yeah, yeah, yeah